nawabahmadreshi/documentation/pages/features/deepviews.md

 {% elsif page.advanced %}

+## Use pages on your own website for Deepviews

+The [Website to App Routing]({{base.url}}/features/website-to-app-routing) feature can be used to recreate the functionality of Deepviews using your own website.
+If you already host your own content previews, try this instead.

 ## Customizing Deepview content

 The default Deepview template simply displays the content from three of the link's [control parameters]({{base.url}}/getting-started/configuring-links).
 You can specify the content of these parameters when creating your link to control what will display in that link’s Deepview.
 If nothing is set for a particular link, we will gracefully fall back to the OG values set for your entire app in _Settings > Link Settings > Social Media Display Customization._